Second Persian invasion of Greece: Background

 The Greek city-states of Athens and Eretria had supported the unsuccessful Ionian Revolt against the Persian Empire of Darius I in 499–494 BC.
 The Persian Empire was still relatively young and prone to revolts among its subject peoples.
 Moreover, Darius was a usurper and had spent considerable time extinguishing revolts against his rule.
 The Ionian revolt threatened the integrity of his empire, and Darius thus vowed to punish those involved (especially those not already part of the empire).
 Darius also saw the opportunity to expand his empire into the fractious world of Ancient Greece.
 A preliminary expedition under Mardonius, in 492 BC, to secure the land approaches to Greece ended with the re-conquest of Thrace and forced Macedon to become a fully subordinate kingdom part of Persia.
-It had previously been a vassal as early as the late 6th century BC, but remained having autonomy and not fully subordinate yet.
+It had previously been a vassal as early as the late 6th century BC, but remained having autonomy and was not fully subordinate yet.

 The Spartans throw Persian envoys into a well.

 In 491 BC, Darius sent emissaries to all the Greek city-states, asking for a gift of "earth and water" in token of their submission to him.
 Having had a demonstration of his power the previous year, the majority of Greek cities duly obliged.
 In Athens, however, the ambassadors were put on trial and then executed; in Sparta, they were simply thrown down a well.
 This meant that Sparta was also now effectively at war with Persia.
 (Later, in order to appease Xerxes, who was about to launch the Second Persian invasion of Greece after succeeding his father, Darius, two Spartans were voluntarily sent to Susa for execution, in atonement for the death of the Persian heralds sent earlier by Darius.)

 Darius thus put together an ambitious task force under Datis and Artaphernes in 490 BC, which attacked Naxos, before receiving the submission of the other Cycladic Islands.
 The task force then moved on Eretria, which it besieged and destroyed.
 Finally, it moved to attack Athens, landing at the bay of Marathon, where it was met by a heavily outnumbered Athenian army.
 At the ensuing Battle of Marathon, the Athenians won a remarkable victory, which resulted in the withdrawal of the Persian army to Asia.

 Darius therefore began raising a huge new army with which he meant to completely subjugate Greece; however, in 486 BC, his Egyptian subjects revolted, indefinitely postponing any Greek expedition.
 Darius then died while preparing to march on Egypt, and the throne of Persia passed to his son Xerxes I. Xerxes crushed the Egyptian revolt, and very quickly restarted the preparations for the invasion of Greece.